Spousal Benefits

 Step 2: Evaluate Health and Longevity

-Both Excellent Health (expect to live past 85) → Delayed claiming strategies favored
+Both Excellent Health (expect to live past 85) → Delayed claiming strategies favored — see our life expectancy and Social Security guide for longevity break-even analysis

 Mixed Health (one spouse has concerns) → Unhealthy spouse claims earlier, healthy spouse can wait